 The following terms and definitions are used throughout the curling world.
-Click here to download the Rules of Curling for General Play 2014-18
+Click here to see the Rules of Curling for General Play 2018-2022

 The line across the ice at the back of the house.
 Stones which are over this line are removed from play.

 A stone that just touches the outer edge of the circles.

 An end in which no points have been scored.

 A curling competition or tournament.

 A device used to sweep the ice in the path of a moving stone.